nfcg/gammu-smsd-php-gateway/README.md

 #### - Conversations

-Query join of the database "inbox" and "senditens" tables to display list of available conversations
+Query join of the database "inbox" and "senditens" tables to display list of available conversations.

 #### - Out Box